 Picking the right loan for your business is vital to the growth and success of your business.
 There are six types of SBA loans that you can apply for.
 But before you apply for an SBA loan, you’ll need to know the details of each loan.

-If you want to apply for an SBA 7(a) loan you need to have a good credit score of above 680, and you can’t have any recent bankruptcies, foreclosures, or tax liens.
-If you have collateral, SBA will not refuse to guarantee a loan due to insufficient collateral, most of the time lenders are less likely to approve a loan that’s not sufficient collateral.
+If you want to apply for an SBA 7(a) loan you need to have a good credit score of above 680.
+And you can’t have any recent bankruptcies, foreclosures, or tax liens.
+If you do not have collateral, SBA will not refuse to guarantee a loan due to insufficient collateral.
+But most of the time lenders are less likely to approve a loan that’s not sufficient collateral.

 2.CDC / SBA 504 Loans: You can combine this loan from a nonprofit CDC with a loan from the bank to create a better interest rate for up to $20,000,000.
 If you’re looking to buy or build facilities or you need heavy equipment, then you might want to use this loan.

 This credit line uses seasonal increases, inventory needs or related increased labor costs up to $5,000,000.

 You can use this line of credit for the cost of materials associated with assignable contracts that can be up to $5,000,000.

 If you’re a contractor then this line of credit is fit for you.
 With this line of credit, you can renovate residential or commercial buildings.
 You can get up to $5,000,000 to use for your line of credit.

 As a small business, you can convert short-term assets such as pending invoices into cash with this line of credit.
 You get up to $5,000,000 to use for your line of credit.

 This line of credit allows the small business owner to convert short-term (invoices) into cash.
 However, this credit line is a bit stricter serving requirements are waived by the SBA.
 This gives the small business owners a credit line up to $200,000.